- See a full list of publications

 Alice convenes the third year special module, ‘The Body in Modern American Fiction and Culture’.
 She also lectures and teaches on the Global Literatures, Translations and Key Concepts first year modules.

-At MA level, Alice convenes the ‘Writing the Body’ option module.
-She also contributes to the teaching on the core courses for the MA in Global Literature and Culture and the MA in Modern and Contemporary Literature and Culture.
+With Professor Sanjoy Bhattacharya (History, York), Alice set up a new MA in Medical History and Humanities, which launched in Autumn 2016.
+She acts as convenor for this MA and teachers the ‘Writing the Body’ option module on African American literature.
+Alice also contributes to teaching on the core courses for the MA in Global Literature and Culture and the MA in Modern and Contemporary Literature and Culture.

 She is part of a multidisciplinary group of researchers from the University of York who put together the ‘3Sixty: Jane’s Story’ installation on adolescent health and is currently involved in a project on Poetry and Illness that was included in York’s Festival of Ideas.